Dale Van Sickel

-Dale Harris Van Sickel (November 29, 1907 – January 25, 1977) was an American college football, basketball and baseball player during the 1920s, who later became a Hollywood motion picture actor and stunt performer for over forty years.
+Dale Harris Van Sickel (November 29, 1907 – January 25, 1977) was an American college football, basketball and baseball player during the 1920s.
+He later became a Hollywood motion picture actor and stunt performer for over forty years.
 Van Sickel played college football for the University of Florida, and was recognized as the first-ever first-team All-American in the history of the Florida Gators football program.

 Early life

 Dale Van Sickel was born in Eatonton, Georgia, on November 29, 1907 to William Milton Van Sickel and Ella McGaen, but grew up in Gainesville, Florida.
 His father William owned a photography studio in Gainesville.
 The family came to Georgia originally from Guernsey County, Ohio.

 High school

 Van Sickel attended Gainesville High School, where he played high school football for the Gainesville Purple Hurricanes.
 Dale's older brother Talmadge had also been an all-state player for Gainesville High.
 In 2007, eighty-one years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Dale Van Sickel as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.
 He is generally regarded as the best high school football player produced in the state of Florida before the 1930s.